Advanced Care. Unmatched Expertise.

 Cardiovascular Surgery

-The presence of heart defects, specifically those impacting the structure of the heart, are known as congenital heart disorders.
+Heart-related birth defects, specifically those impacting the structure of the heart, are known as congenital heart disorders.
 This type of disease may impact the walls, valves or arteries of the heart, all of which impact blood flow and can range in severity.

 If the heart is unable to pump enough blood to meet the demands and needs of the body, this is known as heart failure.
 In some cases, the heart may increase in size or the walls of the heart may thicken to compensate for the decreased function.
 There are several conditions that may cause the heart to weaken, eventually leading to heart failure, including coronary artery disease and valve disease.

-When there is plaque build-up in the mitral valve, this can limit blood flow from the left atrium (upper left chamber of the heart) to the primary pumping chamber the heart, the left ventricle (lower left chamber of the heart).
-The narrowing and stiffening of the mitral valve (stenosis) not only impacts the ability of the valve to open properly and restricts blood flow, it can also increase pressures inside the heart, leading to fluid build-up (congestion) in the lungs.
+When there is plaque build-up in the mitral valve, this can limit blood flow from the left atrium (upper left chamber of the heart) to the primary pumping chamber of the heart, the left ventricle (lower left chamber of the heart).
+The narrowing and stiffening of the mitral valve (stenosis) not only impacts the ability of the valve to open properly and restricts blood flow, but it can also increase pressures inside the heart, leading to fluid build-up (congestion) in the lungs.

 The tricuspid valve sits between the right atrium (upper right chamber of the heart) and the right ventricle (lower right chamber of the heart), regulating blood flow.
-However, when plaque builds up, it can lead to a narrowing and stiffening of the valve, impacting its ability to open and close properly.
+When plaque builds up, it can lead to a narrowing and stiffening of the valve, impacting its ability to open and close properly.
 Oftentimes, to compensate for the restricted blood flow, the left atrium may become enlarged, which impacts circulation and pressures inside the heart.
-Stenosis may also cause the valve to become leaky, meaning it doesn’t close properly and small amounts of blood flow backward (regurgitation).
+Stenosis may also cause the valve to become leaky, meaning it doesn’t close properly and small amounts of blood flow backwards (regurgitation).

 For patients with disease affecting a heart valve, surgically repairing or reconstructing the valve may be an option, rather than fully replacing it.
-With innovative technology and leading expertise, valve repair can be performed using minimally-invasive or robotic techniques with smaller incisions and faster recovery.
+With innovative technology and leading expertise, valve repair can be performed using minimally invasive or robotic techniques with smaller incisions and faster recovery.

-When patients have undergone previous procedures or surgeries that have been unsuccessful, or their disease has continued to progress, they may require further treatment to improve quality of life and longevity.
+When patients have undergone previous procedures or surgeries that have been unsuccessful, or when their disease has continued to progress, they may require further treatment to improve quality of life and longevity.
 Oftentimes, these procedures can be even more complex requiring a specialized approach to effectively redo valve repairs, bypass surgeries and aneurysm repairs.

 For those patients experiencing late-stage heart failure, the implantation of a left ventricular assist device (LVAD), helps the lower chambers of the heart pump enough blood to meet the needs of the body.
 The LVAD device is a battery-operated pump that is surgically implanted in the chest and connected to the heart.
 The LVAD Program at Georgia Heart Institute is one of the busiest centers in the state with exceptional clinical outcomes and quality.

 The Maze procedure, sometimes called the Cox-Maze procedure (CMP) after Dr. Cox, who developed the approach, involves creating scar tissue, or lesions, in a maze pattern on the upper heart chambers.
-We typically use a device that delivers freezing temperatures to the tissue to create the scar tissue.
+We typically use a device that delivers freezing temperatures to create the scar tissue.
 After that scarring pattern is created, it prevents the tissue from conducting electricity, effectively stopping the stray electrical currents that keep the heart out of rhythm.

 Georgia Heart Institute is one of the only programs in the United States to offer truly endoscopic robotic mitral valve repair.
 Our specialized team can access the damaged valve through tiny incisions below the armpit, rather than opening the chest cavity through a sternotomy (large incision through the breastbone) to access the heart.
 This reduces post-surgery pain and recovery time significantly, while offering the same success rates as traditional surgery.